 Imagine a small crowd of people standing before you.
 Your task is to pick the leader(s) God will use.
 In the crowd are two heads of state, one chairman of the joint chiefs, a cadre of executive assistants, secretaries, ‘go fers’, waiters, waitresses, an orphan girl, and one pastor.
 Which one is the leader God will choose?

 God’s Unlikely Leader

-It really is possible to know the answer because that is the cast of characters in 2 Kings 5.
-There is the King of Syria, King of Israel, Syria’s national military commander, all their servants, a captive Israeli girl, and Elisha.
+It really is possible to know the answer because that is the cast of characters was in 2 Kings 5.
+There was the King of Syria, King of Israel, Syria’s national military commander, all their servants, a captive Israeli girl, and Elisha.
 Why were they there?

 In contrast, the King of Israel had a leadership position but didn’t lead.
 When he heard Naaman had been sent to him, he had a meltdown.
 Rather than believe God could meet the need of the moment, he assumed nothing could be done (no faith!).
 Because of that, he believed the King of Syria was trying to pick a fight with Israel.

 Naaman was indignant at the Lord’s instructions through Elisha.
 Leadership was provided by his servants.
 They reminded him of his mission and encouraged him to be faithful to the Lord’s instructions.
 That’s another thing God’s leaders do.
 To his credit, Naaman listened and obeyed.
 Dare I say it?
 He admitted he was wrong!
-God’s leaders do that, too. (see Psalm 51 for one example)
+God’s leaders do that, too (see Psalm 51 for one example).

 Soli Deo Gloria!

 You can join an EquipUs Helping Hands mission team.
 Let us know at [email protected] And/Or – click the Donate tab at the top of this page or this image: